The Sharp Constant in the Weak (1,1) Inequality for the Square Function: A New Proof: Proofs of the Boundary Values and of and

-Case 3).
-It remains to show that if the right point already left $\Pi$ but the left point is in $\Pi$, then \eqref{MIL} still holds.
-Again by homogeneity we can always think that $\la=1$.
+Case 4b).
+It remains to show that if the right point already left $\Omega_{par}$ but the left point is in $\Omega_{par}$ with negative first coordinate, then \eqref{MIL} still holds.
 Then the required inequality amounts to